metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-OutputChannelBag is a snapshot of `OutputChannel` state at the VSC counterparty.
-It is obtained whenever `OutputChannel` creations and method calls (incl. the dedicated `Get`) resolve or its event subscribers are invoked, and therefore (to help always retain a factual view of the real full-picture) should not be constructed manually.
+OutputChannelBag (to be accessed only via `OutputChannel.Bag`) is a snapshot of `OutputChannel` state.
+It is auto-updated whenever `OutputChannel` creations and method calls resolve or its event subscribers (if any) are invoked.
 All read-only properties are exposed as function-valued fields.

 <a name='F-VscAppz-OutputChannelBag-Name'></a>
 ### Name `constants`